 In general, Python appears to be an easier programming language to work with than C#.
 According to Coursera, it will take you from two to six months to learn the fundamentals of Python, while C# requires much more effort - from six to twelve months.

 To get a better idea of how Python and C# work, let’s have a look at the ‘Hello, World’ program written in both languages.

 Talking about performance, C# overcomes Python with a great advantage.
-To prove that C# runs programs faster with less usage of memory, let’s have a look at data about bench-mark programs execution.
+To prove that C# runs programs faster with less memory usage, let’s look at data about bench-mark program execution.

 Cost of development

-Now, when we are familiar with both languages let’s compare them.
+Now that we are familiar with both languages, let’s compare them.

 When to Use: Python vs C#